 The Bristow Helicopters logo is most likely a symbol of reliability and a diverse range of services in the sky.
 It recalls the company’s long history of assisting in various activities, from oil rigs to rescue operations.
 The logo reflects the spirit of reliability when things are done in the air.

-The business was established in 1955 by British businessman Alan Bristow.
-Beginning with just one Westland Widgeon helicopter, the company quickly got its first North Sea gas platform maintenance contract.
-The brand’s business was built on offshore transport for oil and gas firms for many years.
+Bristow Helicopters was founded in 1955 by British businessman Alan Bristow.
+The company began with one Westland Widgeon helicopter and soon received its first contract linked to gas platform maintenance in the North Sea.
+It’s an early business centered on offshore transport for oil and gas companies.
+This field shaped the company’s operating profile for decades.

 Meaning and History